 It’s essential to verify whether bills match the final valuation, especially if it was the result of an appeal.
 In some cases, the bill may reflect the original valuation amount instead of the adjusted amount from a successful appeal.
 Of course, there could also be simple human error involved, such as the tax collector mixing up accounts.

 Do you have questions about business personal property tax management?

+Created by property tax professionals, our software makes it easier to perform and manage every aspect of the tax cycle, from beginning to end.
 We’re always happy to talk with you about ways to make the business property tax cycle easier.
 So if you’re struggling—or just getting started in the business personal property tax field—get in touch!
 Or, if you’d like to know how our property tax software solution can help, visit our website.